 - Always remember: “Tweet others the way you want to be tweeted.”

 - Create a professional page for your work.
 It is important to keep your personal account separate from your professional page.

 - For Facebook you can use more words in your posts and the ‘About’ section.
 Put your biography into your ‘About’ section.
 It does not need to be formal.
 On social media, first-person and a personal tone works best.

 - All posts must include an image, video or GIF, as this will give it greater reach.

 - Facebook likes video, so if you have a short clip from one of your recent gigs or rehearsals, post it on your Facebook page.
-But remember to keep it short!
+Facebook also rewards longer videos (3 mins+) with greater reach

 - Create Facebook events for your gigs and invite your friends.
 Events are unique to Facebook and a great way for people to know when and where your gigs are.

 - Facebook has a host of analytics tools to help you understand your audience.
 If you’re feeling confident, use Facebook analytics to view the demographics of your followers, the reach of your posts and the engagement from your followers.

 - Instagram is designed for short attention spans and visuals so keep this in mind when posting professionally.

 - As the image or video clip is the main attraction, ensure they are both exciting and eye-catching.